August Haußleiter: After 1945

 Anticipating (correctly) the subsequent outlawing of the Socialist Reich Party (SRP), on 4 October 1952 Haußleiter instigated a meeting with Karl-Heinz Priester, a right-wing extremist who had recently established his own Deutsch-Soziale Bewegung (literally "German Social Movement").
 Their purpose was to discuss how they might, along with Werner Boll of the Deutsche Reichspartei (German National Party) work together to pick up SRP activists after their own party had been banned (as indeed it was in 1952, followed by the West German Communist Party in 1956).
 Haußleiter further burnished his credentials as a right-wing extremist during this period with his contributions to the right-wing newspaper, Nation Europa, frequently identified as a pro-Nazi publication.

 For the West German General Election of 1953 Haußleiter organised an electoral alliance of extreme right wing parties into a grouping named the Dachverband der Nationalen Sammlung (DNS) in which the principal players were himself, Karl-Heinz Priester and Karl Meißner (Deutscher Block).
-The grouping's message failed to resonate with electors, however, and it won just 0.3% of the popular vote.
+The grouping's message failed to resonate with voters, however, and it won just 0.3% of the popular vote.

-In 1965 Haußleiter was persuaded by Hermann Schwann to become a founder member of the Action Group of Independent Germans (AUD), a nationalist anti-war political grouping which in the next few years became increasingly focused on environmental issues, and in the end, in 1979, merged into the embryonic forerunner of the German Green party.
+In 1965 Haußleiter was persuaded by Hermann Schwann to become a founding member of the Action Group of Independent Germans (AUD), a nationalist anti-war political grouping which in the next few years became increasingly focused on environmental issues, and in the end, in 1979, merged into the embryonic forerunner of the German Green party.
 After 1967 he also produced the AUD's party newspaper, "Die Unabhängigen" ("The Independents").